rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\claim.gif" style="width: 50%; height: auto;"> <!-- Image width is 50% of its parent -->
 </div>

 Hinton wrote the GLOM paper.
 GLOM means "coming together".
-And since it somewhat works now, You may ask, what gives me the privilege.
-Well, i spent my life trying to make it work.
+And since it somewhat works now, You may ask, what gives us the privilege.
+Well, we spent 3 years trying to make it work.
 So, on the behalf of everyone. <br>

 (footnote: German needs H) <br>
 <br>